Keno-GH/Autonomy/README.md

 Free Will is an excellent mod that heavily inspired Autonomy.
 The key motivation behind Autonomy was to build a more compatible and expandable foundation for a Free Will-like system, allowing for simple XML patches to extend its functionality.
 Unlike Free Will, Autonomy features a unique personality system that affect the conditions for determining work priorities.
 Additionally, it is designed for easy rebalancing, as all numerical values used in calculations are exposed and adjustable via XML patches.
 The mod also integrates seamlessly with the game’s existing UI, displaying most of its information within the Work Tab.

+# TODO

+* Add mod compatibility to Vanilla Skills Expanded
+* Add mod compatibility to Colony Manager
+* Add many WorkdriveGivers to precepts, traits, backstories, and genes
+* Add DLC checks for patches
+* (Maybe) add a PriorityGiver patch maker for simple conditions
+* Optimize infoProviders to use already created lists instead of creating new ones